Benefits of being active

 - increased capacity for learning and productivity - active children are generally more motivated and better organised than children who are inactive, and physical activity has direct links to improved learning outcomes

-- a more positive school environment - active students are generally less aggressive and experience fewer discipline problems; and
+- a more positive school environment - active students are generally less aggressive and experience fewer discipline problems

 - a reduction in anti-social behaviour - active children are less likely to smoke, use illicit drugs or be involved in criminal activity.

-Queensland, Sport, Exercise, and Recreation Survey for Adults 2015 and 2016 provided the opportunity to collect information about the physical activity levels and preferences of Queensland adults, barriers and enablers to participation, as well as social and economic data.
-The aim of the surveys was to collect robust data at a Queensland regional level and ensure Queensland Government’s policy, program development and planning for sport and recreation participation align with the needs of Queenslanders.
-The 2015 and 2016 surveys had very similar sample sizes of approximately 7200 adult respondents across the state.
+Queensland, Sport, Exercise, and Recreation Survey for Adults 2015, 2016 and 2018 provide information about the physical activity levels and preferences of Queensland adults, barriers and enablers to participation, as well as social and economic data.
+The surveys collect robust data at a Queensland regional level and ensure Queensland Government’s policy, program development and planning for sport and recreation participation align with the needs of Queenslanders.
+The 2015, 2016 and 2018 surveys had very similar sample sizes of approximately 7200 adult respondents across the state.